LIVE ONLINE VOICE LESSONS AVAILABLE

 Years passed and in the interim Carolena vacationed in Southern Oregon with her then boyfriend, Archie LeCoque, former lead trombonist and JaZz soloist for the celebrated Stan Kenton Orchestra.
 While there, she fell in love with the landscape of the Pacific Northwest and vowed to return.
 Eventually, she left the dry desert behind her and relocated to wet, green Olympia specifically due to the abundance of JaZz throughout Western Washington.

-And Joe does, indeed, listen!
-Carolena thrived with the blessing of his expert accompaniment skills and the vast breadth of knowledge he had gained from decades of superlative performing experience with illustrious artists such as Louis Armstrong, Stan Getz, Coleman Hawkins and countless others, in addition to masterfully accompanying vocalists such as Lena Horne and Ernestine Anderson.
+Carolena thrived with the blessing of Joe's expert accompaniment skills and the vast breadth of knowledge he had gained from decades of superlative performing experience with illustrious artists such as Louis Armstrong, Stan Getz, Coleman Hawkins and countless others, in addition to masterfully accompanying vocalists such as Lena Horne and Ernestine Anderson.

 Building upon the years she has spent working with superior musicians such as Bobby Scann, Joe Baque and others, Carolena continues to expand the scope of her music partnerships to include a variety of expert musicians from Portland to Seattle.
 Consequently, she has joyfully continued to work with the best the Pacific Northwest has to offer, including internationally renowned JaZz guitarist, composer, clinician and recording artist, John Stowell, whose unique, masterful playing style is loved and respected by both fans and fellow musicians the world over.

-While residing in Washington State, Carolena has worked with students in private sessions from the areas of Centralia, Olympia, Lacey, Tumwater, DuPont, Steilacoom, JBLM, Lakewood, University Place, Tacoma, Poulsbo and Seattle.
-She is now teaching online voice lessons across the U.S., via Skype, to students as far away as N. Carolina, Chicago and Arizona.
-"Like" Carolena on Facebook and follow her on Twitter for vocal tips and more.
+While residing in Washington State, Carolena has worked with students in private sessions from the areas of Ocean Shores, Centralia, Shelton, the Hood Canal (Union), Olympia, Lacey, Tumwater, DuPont, Steilacoom, JBLM, Lakewood, University Place, Tacoma, Gig Harbor, Federal Way, Poulsbo, Issaquah, Mukilteo, Kent, Lynnwood, Renton, and Seattle.
+Carolena also teaches online voice lessons across the U.S., and abroad, via Zoom and FaceTime, to students as far away as N. Carolina, Chicago, Arizona, the San Francisco Bay Area, Michigan, Texas, Maryland, Florida, Virginia, Washington, D.C., Oregon, Hawaii, New York City, Seoul, South Korea, Ponte de Legno and Milan, Italy.